Germany Holidays: Schwerin, a gem in the east

 The castle can be visited daily all year round (closed Mondays) and guided tours are available.
 Alternatively you can take a tour of the castle gardens, one of the finest gardens to mix baroque with classical English design.

 Undoubtedly the best way to appreciate views of the castle and the town is by boat, cruising on one of the many lakes surrounding the town, the largest of which (indeed one of the largest in Germany) is the Schweriner See.
 These trips run from March until October and can be caught from the pier by the castle.
 They offer great views of the Castle and the town beyond.

 The town as a whole, despite its modest size, punches well above its weight and has well and truly shaken off its GDR past.
 It has undoubtedly become one of the liveliest and most vibrant towns in northern Germany. – Mark ArrolLooking for more?
-See other destinations in Eastern Germany
+See other destinations in Activities in Eastern Germany

 Share your comments